andresebr/kumodd/README.md

 metadata = createdDate,modifiedDate,id,path,revisions,lastModifyingUserName,ownerNames,md5Checksum,modifiedByMeDate,lastViewedByMeDate,shared
 ```

-Names of the meta-data item are described in the [Google Drive API Documentation](https://developers.google.com/drive/api/v3/reference/files).
+A more complete list of names of the meta-data are described in the [Google Drive API Documentation](https://developers.google.com/drive/api/v3/reference/files).
 A few of the available metadata item names are shown in the following sample of available metadata associated with a Google Doc.

 ``` javascript